davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     Notice that removing from the tail still requires hops!
 But why?
 We added a tail reference!
 Ah, the problem is that, in order to remove from the tail, it is calling `removeAfter()`.
 This means it must first find the node preceding the tail node, requiring O(n) time, so having a tail reference doesn't help at all when removing the tail node (it only helps in adding to the tail).

-6. **Double links:** Instead of only storing a reference to the next node, what if each node also stored a reference to its previous node?
+6. **Implementing Double links:** Instead of only storing a reference to the next node, what if each node also stored a reference to its previous node?
 Such a structure is called a doubly linked list (and is the true implementation of Java's `LinkedList` class).

     - Rename `SinglyLinkedList` to `DoublyLinkedList`.
 Add a pointer to the previous item in all `Nodes`, and add the necessary code to update that pointer to `addFirst`, `addAfter`, `removeFirst`, `removeAfter`.